Jaydenjc/CS-Portfolio/README.md

   - Programming language: PHP, HTML, JavaScript, CSS
   - Description: Website that links to many projects I worked on in my web-application development course.
 A5 is a continuation of A3 and A4 that invloves                  demonstrate numerous front-end development concepts and methods, suhc as HTML and SQL injection, pulling and manipulating data from SQL,                    running sessions to track user login and activity, and more.
   - Link to active homepage: http://webdev.bentley.edu/jcooper/
-  - For demoing purposes, customer login: username: kelly@example.com, pw: sesame admin login:  username: admin, pw: sesame technician login: username: alison@sportspro.com, pw: sesame
+  - For demoing purposes in 'A5' menu tab, customer login: username: kelly@example.com, pw: sesame admin login:  username: admin, pw: sesame technician login: username: alison@sportspro.com, pw: sesame